 At his 1992 trial, Krone maintained his innocence, claiming to be asleep in his bed at the time of the crime.
 Experts for the prosecution, however, testified that the bite-marks found on the victim’s body matched the impression that Krone had made on the Styrofoam and a jury convicted him on the counts of murder and kidnapping.
 He was sentenced to death and a consecutive 21-year term of imprisonment, respectively.
 Krone was found not guilty of the sexual assault.

-Krone won a new trial on appeal in 1996, but was convicted again, mainly on the state’s supposed expert bite-mark testimony.
+Krone won a new trial in 1996 after an appeals court ruled that the prosecution had failed to disclose to the defense a report from an expert which said the bite-marks did not resemble Krone's teeth.
+At a retrial, however, Krone was convicted again, mainly on the state’s supposed expert bite-mark testimony.
 This time, however, the judge sentenced him to life in prison, citing doubts about whether or not Krone was the true killer.

 It was not until 2002, after Krone had served more than 10 years in prison, that DNA testing proved his innocence.
 DNA testing conducted on the saliva and blood found on the victim excluded Krone as the source and instead matched a man named Kenneth Phillips.
 Phillips was incarcerated on an unrelated sex crime and, although he had lived a short distance from the bar where the victim worked, he had never been considered a suspect in her murder.